Why bring a plus one to your hearing appointment

 The journey back to your best hearing health isn’t one you should have to take alone.
 In fact, bringing a family member or friend along to your audiology appointment can be a beneficial and positive experience.

-During your first appointment and interaction with a hearing health specialist, there’ll be lots of room for discussion.
+During your first appointment and interaction with a hearing specialist, there’ll be lots of room for discussion.
 It can be helpful to have someone who knows you well to help share the load.
 A loved one can sometimes know things about the way you communicate that you may not have realised yourself!
 Did you know that in most cases, close friends or family notice a hearing loss before the individual does?
 It goes to show just how much untreated hearing loss impacts the whole family unit.

 A guest at your appointment can also help you to articulate information about your lifestyle, specific hearing challenges and interests.